BK-Devices/ArduinoMorse/README.md

-Python Morse
+Arduino Morse
 =============
-This code has made as a excitement to do same project of 'MORSE CODE INTERPRETER' in different coding language.
+The name of this project is MORSE CODE INTERPRETER.

 **Please feel free to use the Issues feature of GitHub if you run into problems or have suggestions for important features to implement.
 This is the best way to get in touch.**